Home » Blue-Green Algae

 The first thing to understand is that blue-green algae (BGA) is not, in fact, an algae it’s a form of bacteria called cyanobacteria.
 It has been termed algae in popular science as the occurrence of BGA generally looks just like an algae mat with dense growths of blue/green/brown.
 Cyanobacteria can be found among the other phytoplankton and are excellent primary producers and also have key roles in community structure and the cycling of oxygen.

-As BGA die off, they can produce toxic substances which effect animals.
-Even small amounts of BGA can be toxic to canines and livestock.
+As Blue-Green Algae die off, they can produce toxic substances which effect animals.
+Even small amounts of Blue-Green Algae can be toxic to canines and livestock.